12 reasons why you need an alternative CMS to WordPressVegard Ottervig on

 3. Low flexibility for content authoring

 The core in WordPress is small, as the original and current main function of the CMS is to be used for blogging.
-Together with the blogging platform you get an enormous eco system of plugins, and you must manage a giant amount of plugins to build complex sites, which is a security issue as we mentioned earlier.
+Together with the blogging platform you get an enormous eco system of themes and plugins, and you must manage a giant amount of plugins to build complex sites, which is a security issue as we mentioned earlier.

 WordPress is a great match if there is a fitting theme and plugins for your purposes, but if there isn’t a perfectly fitting theme and group of plugins, you have to pull up your sleeves and code.
 And most casual WordPress users can’t code.